 Could this be an indication that organisations are accepting data protection as a critical business function, that forms part of normal business processes?

-The areas that respondents felt needed most attention with respect to improving compliance included, data In data protection terms, a defined period of time for which information assets are to be kept., security of Information which relates to an identified or identifiable natural person. and vendor due diligence, all confidence scores were down this quarter.
+The areas that respondents felt needed most attention with respect to improving compliance included, Data retention refers to the period for which records are kept and when they should be destroyed.
+Under the General Data Protection Regulation (GDPR), data retention is a key element of the storage limitation principle, which states that personal data must not be kept for longer than necessary for the purposes for which the personal data are processed., security of Information which relates to an identified or identifiable natural person. and vendor due diligence, all confidence scores were down this quarter.

 In the end of year-round up of all 2022 DP Index results, we discussed how there was concern with the data protection landscape in the UK, following a rocky year in politics, this concern appears to be accompanying us into 2023.
 There is still uncertainty around what data protection legislation in the UK will look like.
 The results shown in this DP Index report were collected prior to the UK government announcing the reintroduction of the Data Protection and Digital Information (No.2) Bill earlier in March.
 The uncertainty around the Bill and the current economic climate is making organisations question what data privacy and protection will look like going forward, and how they should invest time and budget to ensure compliance.
 However, whilst change is coming, at present it does not look like there is a reduction in emphasis on the need to comply with data protection laws.